 Your Blood Type Is a Good Match

 You don't have to have the exact blood type as the person who needs a new liver, but you need to be what's called "compatible."
+This can be figured out with a simple blood test.
 Here's how it works:

 - If you have Type O blood, you are a "universal donor" and can donate to anyone (although Type O liver recipients can only get organs from people who are also Type O).

 - If you are Type A, you can donate to those who are also Type A as well as Type AB.

 - Type B blood types can donate to other Type Bs and to Type ABs.